Don't Follow

-"Don't Follow" is a song by American rock band Alice in Chains.
-It is the third single from the band's 1994 EP Jar of Flies.
+"Don't Follow" is a song by American rock band Alice in Chains from the band's 1994 EP Jar of Flies.
 The song was written by guitarist and vocalist Jerry Cantrell, who sings lead vocals in the first part of the song, followed by Layne Staley in the second part.
-The single spent seven weeks on Billboard's Mainstream Rock Tracks chart and peaked at No. 25.
+The song spent seven weeks on Billboard's Mainstream Rock Tracks chart and peaked at No. 25.

 Composition

 The song is very melancholic and soft; this is largely due to the lack of electrically amplified instruments—replaced by the gentle wail of a harmonica, and especially the lack of a rhythm section during the first half of the song.
 Lead guitarist/vocalist Jerry Cantrell sings during most of the song except the bridge, which vocalist Layne Staley sings.
 Bassist Mike Inez, musician Randy Biro and Jerry Cantrell's guitar tech Darrell Peters sang backing vocals for the second part of the song.
 Producer Toby Wright said of "Don't Follow":

 "It was Jerry's concept of having him start out the song, Layne come in, and then we finish up [with a] two-sides-to-the-story type of thing, which I thought was a brilliant concept".

 Diana Darzin detailed "Don't Follow" to be a folk rock effort, while Katherine Turman of Los Angeles Times proclaimed the song a "poignant ballad".
 Entertainment Weekly described the track as a "countryish campfire song".